guiajf/montyhall/README.md

 Gigerenzer, G. (2002). *Calculated risks: how to know when numbers deceive you*.
 New York: Simon and Schuster.

 Gigerenzer, G. (2014). *Risk savvy: How to make good decisions*.
 New York: Viking.

+Konchady, M. (2006).
+Text mining application programming.
+Charles River Media.
+ISBN 1-58450-460-9.